Table of Contents

-Water Absorption Capacity of Flour
+Why is Water Absorption Capacity Important?

 It is an experience many of us have had when preparing a recipe using flour (bread, cake, pie, etc.).
 If you add too much water, the dough sticks to your hands and quickly make a mess.
 If you don't add enough water, the dough is easier to manipulate but is not stretchy enough.
 If this happens, our magnificent brioche stays, after fermentation, in the form of a small ball in the bottom of the baking pan.
 In short, we've all encountered problems with the water absorption capacity of flour.